Uploading binary data in ITK#

 • Direction should be different from identity.

-Upload new testing data#
+Upload new testing data

 web3.storage is a decentralized IPFS storage provider where any ITK community member can upload binary data files.
-There are two methods available to upload data files:
+There are two primary methods available to upload data files:

-Once files have been uploaded to your account, they will be publicly available and accessible since data is content addressed on the IPFS peer-to-peer network.
-At release time, the release manager will upload and archive repository data references in other redundant storage locations.
+Once files have been uploaded, they will be publicly available and accessible since data is content addressed on the IPFS peer-to-peer network.

-Upload Via the Web Interface#
+Option A) Upload Via the Web Interface

 Use the Content Link Upload tool (Alt Link) to upload your data to the IPFS and download the corresponding CMake content link file.